swiftyis1/swiftyis1/README.md

 Welcome to my GitHub!

 Leveraging 13 years of demonstrated success in education and STEM leadership, including driving 80%+ improvements in test scores through data-informed strategies, I am an accomplished professional transitioning into Data Analysis and Data Science.
 My Physics background provides a strong foundation in quantitative analysis and problem-solving, complemented by my expertise in Python, SQL, Tableau, Power BI, and Azure ML.
 As a STEM Coordinator, I led programs to two state robotics championships and a Gold TSA Chapter.
-Crucially, I employed data-driven strategies to elevate test scores from the bottom 10% to 89.5%, demonstrating a consistent ability to translate analytical insights into measurable educational advancements.
+Crucially, I employed data-driven strategies to elevate test scores from the bottom 10% to 89.5% of all high schools in Oklahoma(top 10% if you disclude magnet schools!), demonstrating a consistent ability to translate analytical insights into measurable educational advancements.
 My contributions also earned me District Teacher of the Year.

 ---